adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-xhr-personalisation.md

 ## Performance

-Performance is somewhat negated due to the fact that extra Javascript (implementation as well as library functions for making requests, parsing JSON, injecting HTML etc) needs to be written and included on the page increasing page-weight, which slows down the page load times.
+This entire endeavour is about decreasing page-load time.
+However, the performance benefit is somewhat negated by requiring extra JS which is likely to include implementation (which is likely to involve request, traverse and update Document based on response) and some library functions for making requests, parsing the (JSON) response, retrieving elements, traversing the Document and inject HTML.
+All of this code adds to the page-weight slowing down the load time.
+There is also extra CSS required to alleviate the potentially jarring UX.

-Then there is runtime performance, which is particularly sensitive on battery powered mobile devices [0?].
-Additionally when you inject new HTML you have the cost of reflows and repaints further slowing down performance.
-If you don't do this it is as fast as it possibly can be i.e. a single request, parse and render.
+Runtime performance also degrades, particularly with sensitive battery-powered mobile devices.
+Also, when updating the Document there is the cost of reflows and repaints further slowing down performance.

-Also there is the extra CSS to handle the UX patches that must be in place to make the jarring experience...well...less jarring.

 ## The AJAX problem

 * error handling and the indefinite spinner.
 * look at article by heilmann.

-## More work
+## Effort

-Scripts to write, error handling to cover, harder to automate and changes the way in which automated functional tests are written.
-Covering off the UX behaviour and cross-browser compatibility - whereever you add script you add an indefinitely bigger chance of failure for some browsers.
-As stated previously, extra effort would be required to make XHR injected content accessible to screen readers.
+Let's not forget the extra development effort required for this to happen.
+More scripts to write and test, more error handling to cover, it's harder to automate and changes the way in which automated functional tests are written.
+Whereever script is added there is a significantly higher chance of failure for some browsers.

 ## Summary

-Content-caching on a proxy server is very useful and if you have personalised content, just check for the presence of a cookie to determine whether the cached version should be served or not.
-There is no need to misue Javascript in this way as there are several negative side effects from doing this.
+Content-caching *is* a very useful technique when used responsibly and for pages that don't contain personalised content.
+For pages that *do* contain personalised content, a simple cookie check can determine whether the cached version should be served or not.
+There is no need to misue JS in this way as there are several negative side effects in doing so.
 AJAX should not break the web, it should enhance the experience where necessary.
-The example in this article seems like an innocent and quick win but as you add more personalisation to more parts of the page and website you end up doing several injections and mapped requests which degrades the front-end architecture, performance and UX to boot.
+The example in this article seems like an innocent, quick win but as you can see it's problematic and encourages bad practice as more personalised features are added to the website.

 ## Citations